Patrick McCaw: Second championship (2017–2018)

 On November 27, 2017, McCaw, starting in place of an injured Stephen Curry, scored a season-best 16 points with career highs of seven assists and four steals in a 110–106 loss to the Sacramento Kings.
 On March 31, 2018, McCaw left late in the third quarter of the Warriors' 112–96 victory over the Kings after a scary landing following an undercut by Vince Carter.
 McCaw drove the baseline and went down with a thud with 41.8 seconds left in the quarter and was hit in the lower body by Carter.
-McCaw laid still and cried on the floor for roughly 10 minutes before being stretchered off and taken to UC Davis Medical Center for further evaluation.
+McCaw laid still on the floor for roughly 10 minutes before being stretchered off and taken to UC Davis Medical Center for further evaluation.
 The following day, he was released from the hospital with a bruised lumbar spine.
 McCaw returned from injury in game 6 of the Western Conference Finals against the Houston Rockets on May 26.
 The Warriors went on to defeat the Rockets in game 7 two days later to advance to the NBA Finals for the fourth straight season, where they won their second straight championship with a four-game sweep of the Cavaliers.

 Following the 2017–18 season, McCaw became a restricted free agent.
 In October 2018, he allowed the Warriors' $1.71 million qualifying offer to expire without accepting it, and reportedly declined another two-year, $5.2 million offer from the team.
 McCaw remained restricted, with the Warriors retaining the right to match any offer from another team.